 (a) 12-14.

-(b) Normally a quantitative 4N would be better.
-But it was not permittted by the system card.
+(b) A quantitative 4N would be better, but was not permittted by the system card.

 I have 10 solid tricks, and can hope for more from (1) the spade finesse, (2) a 3-3 spade split, and (3) the club queen, if South has the king and doesn't play it when I lead low from dummy.